Media Audits & Agency Reviews

-The definition of media auditing is the process of determining that the media purchased by the brand or client via their vendors, partners or agencies, appears in the correct places and at a fair market price.
+A definition of media auditing refers to the process of determining whether the media purchased by a client via their vendors, partners or agencies, appears correctly and at a fair market price.

-Asking a company to grade an agency’s media buying performance by analyzing pricing against quality isn’t what one would deem traditional ‘auditing’.
-This work is closer to an ‘agency review’ or ‘rice bench-marking’ which brings us to look at the three definitions of auditing.
+Note: asking a company to grade an agency’s media buying performance by analyzing price vs quality isn’t what one would deem traditional media ‘auditing’.
+Instead, this work is closer to an ‘agency review’ or a ‘price bench-marking’.

 2 – Contract Compliance Audit

-This type of media audit is much closer to what most would agree to be a professional audit.
-A contractual compliance audit concerns auditing a contractual agreement.
-In this specific context it involves assisting the advertiser in their query as to whether their agencies are delivering on their obligations.
-It aims to uncover both instances where they are ‘delivering’ as well as the areas where they are not.
+This type of media audit is much closer to what most professionals would agree to be an official audit.
+Contractual compliance audits involves the auditing of the contractual agreement and specifically whether the agency has delivered on their obligations.
+It aims to uncover instances where they are ‘delivering’ as well as the areas where they are not.

-This type of media audit is essentially an evidence-based review of the agreement between two parties (in this case a client and their agency) to understand the degree to which the agency has complied with the terms of the contract.
-For this reason, a lot of the findings will hinge on the original agreement.
+This type of media audit is essentially an evidence-based review of the agreement between two parties (client and the agency) to understand the degree to which the agency has complied with the terms of the contract.
+For this reason, a lot of the findings will hinge on the detail contained within the original agreement.

-The process typically involves the client hiring an auditor who meets with the financial director, senior account managers and perhaps other operational staff within the agency.
-The auditor will introduce their role and team, but most critically… explain the scope of the audit process that has been defined by their client (the advertiser).
-At this point the agency will quickly reveal to the auditor how they are feeling about the situation which can be an early sign of guilt.
+The auditor typically meets with the financial director, senior account managers and perhaps other operational staff within the media agency.
+The auditor will introduce their role and also explain the scope of the audit process that has been defined by their client.

 A lot of the results from this audit type is determinant on the original contract which is why it should be the first thing your auditor investigates in detail.
-For this reason, you auditor needs to have both a grounding in legal contracts and be a subject matter expert.
-Client are always encouraged to talk to the agency and ask probing questions prior to even considering hiring an auditor.
+For this reason, you auditor needs to have both a grounding in contract law and be a subject matter expert.
+Clients are always encouraged to talk to the agency and ask probing questions prior to even considering hiring an auditor.

 3 – Financial or statutory auditing